 Massimo Iannetti graduated from King’s College London with an MA in Sustainable Cities.
 His work has mainly focused on urban investigation and social research, particularly related to community enhancement and sense of place.
 Using his passion for photography and video-making, Iannetti is using media to narrate urban stories as well as fostering art and culture as community facilitators and place identity’s toolkits for community building.
 See all work by Massimo Iannetti.

 Lizzy Mace is Chair of Cranbrook Community Food Garden, a member of the Bethnal Green Transition Town group, and is working with Roman Road Trust on a project to reduce single-use plastic on the high street.
+What she loves about being Roman Road’s Environmental Correspondent is that she gets to spread positivity and empower people to take action about climate change.
+‘Reading about the climate in the national and international press can often be overwhelming and make readers feel utterly helpless.
+I wanted to make sure that my articles both tell the truth about the climate crisis while also sharing actions people can take on a personal, and community level to help bring about systemic changes in governments and corporations.’
 When not saving the planet by day, by night she performs and teaches improvised comedy theatre around the UK and beyond.
 See all work by Lizzy Mace.

 Tom Keeling currently studies Documentary Photography at UAL.
 His work is mainly long-term project based and explores things of his own personal interest throughout the United Kingdom.
 In addition to this, Tom works in a local bicycle shop on Roman Road and has a keen interest in the local community.